Amin-MAG/My-Notes/Embedded-Systems.md

 #### Pfair Algorithms

-An algorithm that maximize the accumulated utilization or U.
+An algorithm that maximizes the accumulated utilization or U.

 $$\Sigma u_i < m)$$